MLeidel/tkGUI/README.md

 Clone this repository and take a look at these demos.
 Maybe you'll decide to use one or more.
 Perhaps you'll decide to try GTK or QT instead.

-Note: my demo program is only for displaying widgets; not for anything else.
+Note: my demo program is only for displaying widgets, and switching between themes.

 ---
 ## Learn more ...